Press Releases:

 Here are the details on some of the featured screenings and events for the 2018 festival:

-The Find Your Tribe Short Film Program features a series of international short films, focusing on people searching for community, sometimes in the unlikeliest of places.
+The Find Your Tribe Short Film Program features a series of international short films that focus on people searching for community, often in the unlikeliest of places.
 See these shorts on Saturday, November 17 at 6:30 pm at the Museum of Fine Arts.

 With a Massachusetts Premiere, the Festival’s new Teen Screen program brings Almost Famous to the West Newton Cinema on Sunday, November 18, 6:15 pm.
 This Israeli film, in Hebrew with subtitles, raises the question of how far Shir, a high school student, will go to woo the attention of the popular crowd.